 Production year 1927 at $130 with-out tubes.

 The Radiola 17 was produced by the Radio Corporation of America(RCA) as their first radio designed to operate on 105 to 125 volts AC wall current rather than by battery power.
 The Radiola 17 is only capable of receiving the AM broadcast band.
-The radio is a tad heavy and is housed in a rectangular shaped cabinet, The cabinet top, bottom and sides are made from solid mahogany.
+The radio is a tad heavy and is housed in a rectangular shaped cabinet.
+The cabinet top, bottom and sides are made from solid mahogany.
 While the front and back panels are made from veneered plywood.
 Like many of the broadcast band receivers from this era, it is rather simple to operate with only three operator controls on the front consisting of a volume control on the left, tuning control in the center, and an On/Off power switch located on the right.
 The tuning indicator does not display the frequency but rather is calibrated from 0 to 100.

 From my research on this receiver, it appears that RCA produced around 200,000 of these radios.
 The Radiola 17 circuit is of the TRF(Tuned Radio Frequency) design and is comprised of 3 tuned AM circuits.
 An external loudspeaker or headphones is required for operation as the set does not have an internal speaker.
 The Radiola 17 service notes states that the receiver utilizes an output transformer so there is no polarity to the output current of the receiver.
 The RCA service notes go on to state that one should connect the speaker or cone "in the manner that gives the most pleasing reproduction."
 The photograph on the right is of the rear panel.
 The headphone or speaker connections are the two small round holes located on the bottom right corner.
 The power cord exits from the bottom left corner.